Russell Gage Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Recent Performances

-- In last week's matchup with the Bills, Gage hauled in three passes for 50 yards (16.7 yards per reception) while being targeted five times.
+- In last week's outing against the Bills, Gage was targeted five times, picking up 50 yards on three receptions (averaging 16.7 yards per grab).

-- Gage put up 180 yards (on 15 catches) with one touchdown over his last three games.
-He was targeted 22 times, and averaged 60.0 yards per game.
+- In his last three games, Gage's 15 catches are good enough for 180 yards (60.0 ypg) and one touchdown.
+He's been targeted 22 times.

 Gage's Atlanta Teammates